As of August 2024

 Leadership Structure

 The Board Chair’s duties include consulting with the CEO, presiding over meetings of the Board, and, together with the CEO, presiding over meetings of shareholders.
-The Board Chair’s duties also include serving as liaison among the CEO and the independent directors, establishing the schedule for Board meetings in consultation with the CEO, developing and approving the agendas for Board meetings, approving the information sent to the Board for meetings, establishing the schedule and agendas for and presiding over meetings of the independent directors in executive session, providing feedback to the CEO on those executive sessions, and facilitating discussion among independent directors on key issues outside of Board meetings.
+The Board Chair’s duties also include serving as liaison between the CEO and the independent directors, establishing the schedule for Board meetings in consultation with the CEO, developing and approving the agendas for Board meetings, approving the information sent to the Board for meetings, establishing the schedule and agendas for and presiding over meetings of the independent directors in executive session, providing feedback to the CEO on those executive sessions, and facilitating discussion among independent directors on key issues outside of Board meetings.

-In the event that the Board Chair is not an independent director, the independent directors of the Board will elect one of their number to serve as Lead Director and fulfill many of the Board Chair’s current responsibilities, as determined by the independent directors.
+If the Board Chair is not an independent director, the independent directors of the Board will elect one of their number to serve as Lead Director and fulfill many of the Board Chair’s current responsibilities, as determined by the independent directors.

 The CEO is responsible for managing the business and affairs of the Company, subject to the oversight of the Board.
 The CEO’s duties include leading the Company’s management team, representing the Company externally, consulting with the Board Chair about developments in the Company, keeping the Board reasonably informed and communicating with all directors about key issues outside of Board meetings when reasonably required.